Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Numerical Results

 \section{Numerical Results}

-A THz-JRC system at 300 GHz carrier frequency is considered in this paper.
-Firstly, the feasibility of the proposed root index design for the MS-QP sequence together with TEMP strategy for THz radar sensing is evaluated via simulations.
-Afterwards, the accuracy of target ranging and velocity estimation is compared between the proposed waveforms and the classical counterparts, including ZC sequences \cite{AlSharif_conf_17} and LFM signals \cite{Patole_spm_17}, where single-target scenario is assumed for simplicity.
+In this section, {a sub-mmWave JRC system with the carrier frequency of 240 GHz is considered.} We firstly evaluate the feasibility of proposed root index design for the MS-QP sequence together with TEMP strategy in radar sensing.
+Afterwards, the accuracy of target ranging and velocity estimation is compared between the proposed waveforms and the classical counterparts, including ZC sequences \cite{AlSharif_conf_17} and LFM signals \cite{Patole_spm_17}.
 Moreover, the performance trade-off between radar sensing and communication of the proposed DE-MS-QP waveform is also explored numerically.
 In simulations, the symbol rate of different candidate sequences is assumed to be equal to the transmission bandwidth according to the Nyquist theory.
 Furthermore, in order to simulate the fractional time delay and shaping filtering, $4$-times upsampling is performed on the transmitted signals, where the round-trip delay and low-pass filtering are imposed at the higher sampling rate.
 On the other hand, the echo signals at the receiver will be down-sampled to the original symbol rate for further radar detection \cite{Zeng_tvt_20}.
-The range and relative velocity of the targets are uniformly distributed in $[0,3]$ m and $[-20,20]$ m/s, respectively.
-Besides, for hardware imperfections, the random variation term for phase noise $\Delta\theta_n$ follows Gaussian distribution written as $\mathcal{N}(0,(0.3^{\circ})^2)$, and the amplitude and phase imbalances are set as $\epsilon_r=0.2$ and $\phi_r=10^{\circ}$, respectively \cite{Ramadan_access_18}.
+Besides, for hardware imperfections, the random variation term for phase noise $\Delta\theta_n$ follows Gaussian distribution written as $\mathcal{N}(0,(0.3^{\circ})^2)$, and the RX amplitude and phase imbalances are set as $\epsilon_r=0.2$ and $\phi_r=10^{\circ}$, respectively \cite{Ramadan_access_18}. {Finally, we define ``SNR'' in simulation results as the receiving SNR corresponding to the echo signal, calculated as the ratio between the power of echoes and noise at the radar receiver.}